 In some cases, the doctor needs to help labor begin by using:

-The most common reason to have an induction is that the pregnancy has gone two or more weeks past the due date.
+The most common reason to have an induction is that the pregnancy has gone 2 or more weeks past the due date (or at the due date with twins).
 In this situation, the baby may:

 Other reasons for induction include: